pymupdf/PyMuPDF-Optional-Material/docs/tutorial.rst

 >>> pix = page.getPixmap()

 ``pix`` is a :ref:`Pixmap` object that contains an RGBA image of the page, ready to be used.
-This method offers lots of variations for controlling the image: resolution, colorspace, transparency, rotation, mirroring, shifting, shearing, etc.
+Method :meth:`Page.getPixmap` offers lots of variations for controlling the image: resolution, colorspace, transparency, rotation, mirroring, shifting, shearing, etc.

 .. note:: You can also create **vector** images of a page using :meth:`Page.getSVGimage`.
 Refer to this `Wiki <https://github.com/rk700/PyMuPDF/wiki/Vector-Image-Support>`_ for details.